Sailing the Islands of The BVI

 The Dog Islands originally received their names from sailors who heard barking when they moored there and assumed that they must be dogs.
 However, the barking noises were made by Caribbean monk seals.
 The sailors also regarded the Caribbean monk seal as a good source of fresh seal meat, and as a result, they are now extinct.

 The other rumor has it that pirates hid the loot on these little islands and placed dogs here to fend off nosey intruders.
 These gems are named George Dog, Great Dog, West Dog, East Dog, and little East Dog.
 George Dog is rated in the cruising guides as a good beginner scuba site.
 It is all that and more.
 Pristine coral, unbroken spires vibrantly alive.
 Countless reef fish, gorgeous sponges; all in 20 to 15-foot depths.
 This makes it easy to snorkel or dive.

 This reef area is virtually pristine.
 If you decide to try it, your captain will pick up a mooring on the western portion of the lee of the island.
 From there you drop almost directly on the coral.
 A Scuba dive can be a circle just north of the mooring and covered probably no more than 30 yards.
-You can easily spent an hour in this small area due to the abundance of marine life.
+You can easily spend an hour in this small area due to the abundance of marine life.

 Not to Miss on The Dog Islands: The group of all the Dog Islands perfect for snorkeling and Scuba Diving.

 While you have your own private luxury cabins on your charter yacht, you are welcome to enjoy the beaches without entering the resort.
 Hiking along the ridge at sunset on the point of Muskmelon Cay is a must for the adventurous traveler.